Pam took a peek at him and her eyes burned out of her skull, and you want to have a face-to-face?"

 - Doctor Who:

-- At the end of season two, when all of Azazel's children meet up, they start comparing their powers: super strength, mind control, etc. Then one woman tells Sam Winchester to stop angsting about his death visions and says it could be worse.
+- At the end of Season 2, when all of Azazel's children meet up, they start comparing their powers: super strength, mind control, etc. Then one woman tells Sam Winchester to stop angsting about his death visions and says it could be worse.
 Her uncontrolled power was killing people she touched accidentally, stopping their hearts, which killed her girlfriend apparently.